-Of course, the most essential experience at Vic Falls is simply seeing the falls.
-You should be able to get a taxi from Livingstone town or from the Waterfront to the National Park on the Zambian side for about $5-10USD and then entry into the park itself is $20USD per person.
+Of course, the most essential experience at Vic Falls is simply seeing the falls themselves Mosi-Oa-Tunya, the aptly-named “Smoke That Thunders”.
+You should be able to get a taxi from Livingstone town or from the Waterfront to the National Park on the Zambian side for about $5-10USD.
+Entry into the park is $20USD per person.
 Once inside, there are networks of paths and bridges that wind around the falls and offer spectacular views onto the thundering water.
-It would be easy to spend an entire day here just wandering around, especially considering that the shade and the mist coming off the falls keep you quite cool.
-Victoria Falls apparently looks quite different based on the time of year—we visited at the start of Jan when the water was a bit lower (not at its lowest), and found that it was perfect, as there was still plenty of water coming off the falls in most places, but not so much that the mist blocked our view, which can happen.
+It would be easy to spend an entire day here just wandering around, especially considering that the mist coming off the falls keeps you quite cool.
+Victoria Falls apparently looks quite different based on the time of year—we visited at the start of Jan when the water was a bit lower (but not at its lowest), and found that it was perfect, as there was still plenty of water coming off the falls in most places, but not so much that the mist blocked our view, which can happen.

 For a thrill of a different kind, it’s possible to take a boat out to Livingstone Island on the Zambian side of the falls, swim across rushing currents, and take a dip in nature’s best infinity pool right on the edge of Victoria Falls.
 The tour is only offered by Tongabezi seasonally and departs from the Royal Livingstone Hotel several times a day— our morning tour included a delicious breakfast (eggs benedict, tea, and scones) and was the cheaper option at $100USD.
 It may seem like an expensive swim, but it’s hard to describe the feeling of sitting right on the edge of the world’s biggest waterfall and peering off the edge.
 Although the guides do quite a good job of directly people across the currents and will sit with you the entire time you’re on the edge, it’s still advisable to be at least a moderately strong swimmer to really enjoy yourself.
 And make sure to bring your big camera along, as one of the guides will put it in a dry bag to ferry it across and will then take about a thousand photos of you while you’re in the pool!
 Altogether, an experience like no other.